Atomsoldat/ansible/README.md

 These ansible roles are used to install necessary software and perform configuration on a fresh `debian 12` installation.
 The goal is to make reinstalling my Operating System less annoying.

 The ansible version in Debian is ancient, so we use the ubuntu packages for the initial installation, until we are on testing.
+The ubuntu repo gets cleaned up after that.

 ```
 UBUNTU_CODENAME=jammy